netzke/netzke-core/UPGRADING.md

       config.title = config.title + "(read-only)" if config.mode == :read_only
     end

 There's no more need for `default_config` or any other `*_config` methods, and they should be replaced with `configure`.

-In general, the need for using this method is greatly reduced.
+The `configure` method is useful for defining (default) toolbars, titles, and other properties of a component.